-Get Your Free Lighting Design for Sports Stadiums
+Get Your Free Lighting Plan for Sports Stadiums

 A lighting design for LED stadium lights starts with understanding the needs and usage of the playing field.
 Different sports have different requirements.

-The lighting layout takes into consideration the existing pole locations or can suggest new pole locations for fields without existing poles.
-In the case of indoor stadium lighting design, ensuring the lighting works for all space usages is important.
+The lighting layout takes into consideration the existing pole locations or suggests new pole locations for fields without existing poles.
+In the case of indoor stadium lighting design, ensuring the lighting works for all space usage is important.

-The end result is a lighting plan / sports lighting solution showing light levels across the playing surface, and light balance across the field.
-It details the lighting system used – be it sports lights or led flood lights.
+The result is a lighting plan/sports lighting solution showing light levels across the playing surface, and light balance across the field.
+It details the lighting system used – be it sports lights or LED flood lights.